MaskingTechnology/jitar/documentation/docs/deploy/segmentation.md

     "./domain/secret":
     {
         "getSecret": { "access": "private" },
+        "checkSecret": { "access": "protected" },
-        "useSecret": { "access": "public" }
+        "guessSecret": { "access": "public" }
     }
 }
 ```

 By default a function has private access.
-This means that the function can only be called within its own segment, and can not be called from outside.
+This means that the function can only be called within its own segment, and cannot be called from outside.

+Protected functions can be called from outside, but only if the client is trusted.
+This is useful for functions that need to be called by other segments, but not by external applications.

 Functions that need to be accessible from outside need to have the public access level.

 ::: tip PRO TIP
 To protect the access to public functions [authentication and authorization](../develop/security.md#authentication-and-authorization) needs be applied.